 Free Kids’ and Classroom Resources

-A bees are a science class with wings, offering fascinating insights into the environment, biology, ecology, and nutrition.
-For educators or parents looking to create buzz about bees with children, we offer two tools to inspire environmental stewardship, teach children about bees and the consequences of bee population collapse, and how to build habitat and food supplies to support bees.
+Our philosophy is simple: it’s fun to Always BEE Learning!
+Bees offer fascinating insights into the environment, biology, ecology, and nutrition.
+For educators or parents looking to create buzz about bees with children, we offer tools to inspire environmental stewardship, instill actionable knowledge about the world’s 20,000 bee species, factors that contribute to bee population decline, and kid-friendly ways to build habitat and food supplies that support bees.

 The Bee Conservancy’s Kids and Classroom Resources have been developed by experts to educate, inspire, and empower individuals to pursue their passion for bees and the environment.